 - The Pingit account in Your name and maintained by You via the Pingit app.

 - Pingit User Account Terms:

 - The terms that apply when Pingit Account holders buy Lotto Entries using their Pingit Account.
 The Pingit User Account Terms are available on the Site.

 - A prize won by an eligible player in a Lotto Game.

 - The Lotto Draw immediately after a Lotto Draw in which the Jackpot (Match 6 Prize) is not won.
-The maximum number of Rollovers is stated under the table in Section (E)(4) above.
+The rules about Rollovers are stated under the table in Section (D)(2) above.

 - One set of six numbers chosen by You for entry into a Lotto Draw, or a Lucky Dip for a Lotto Draw.